AndreRudolph/impulsephp-doc/tutorials/authsetup.md

 <h5><a id="user-service">User service</a></h5>

 The user service should contain all business relevant logic to users.
-As of now the service only has the UserRepository class as dependency.
+In order to be able to delegate database access to the repository we need the UserRepository as a dependency aswell as the default user password encoder provided by Symfony.

 <div>
   <div class="code-header">